 A mammoth vehicle, weighing 2.5 tonnes with a 3.6-metre wheelbase and the same 6.2L V8 engine as the Rolls-Royce Silver Cloud II, the Phantom was a car reserved for royalty.
 The British Royal family owned two of them, for the Queen and Queen Mother, but both were put to the metaphorical sword when John Lennon bought himself a Phantom in 1964.

 Lennon bought a 1964 Mulliner Park Ward Phantom V, finished in Valentines black, which may well be the coolest colour name we’ve ever seen.
-Everything was black except for the radiator (though Lennon did ask for the radiator to be black too but Rolls point blank refused), even the wheels.
-It featured some incredible customisations including black leather upholstery, cocktail cabinet with fine wood trim, writing table, reading lamps, a seven-piece his-and-hers luggage set, and a Perdio portable television.
-It’s guessed that Lennon paid £11,000 for it – roughly £190,000 – which is quite a bit considering Lennon didn’t even learn to drive until 1965 at the age of 24.
+Everything was black except for the radiator (though Lennon did ask for the radiator to be black but Rolls point-blank refused), even the wheels.
+The car then featured some incredible customisations including black leather upholstery, cocktail cabinet with fine-wood trim, writing table, reading lamps, a seven-piece his-and-hers luggage set, and a Perdido portable television.
+It’s guessed that Lennon paid £11,000 for it – roughly £190,000—which is quite a bit considering Lennon didn’t even learn to drive until 1965 at the age of 24.

 But in 1965 black was no longer in fashion and so Lennon reportedly made a seven-page list of expensive changes.
-Some incredible adaptations would have left Xzibit on Pimp My Ride blushing, they included a backseat that could change into a double bed, a Philips Auto-Mignon AG2101 “floating” record player that stopped needless needle jumping, a Radio Telephone, and a cassette tape deck.
+Some incredible adaptations would have left Xzibit on Pimp My Ride blushing.
+The changes included a backseat that could change into a double bed, a Philips Auto-Mignon AG2101 “floating” record player that stopped needless needle jumping, a radio telephone, and a cassette tape deck.
 Speakers were even mounted in the front wheel wells so that Lennon and whoever he was travelling with could talk outside via a microphone.